David Dahl (baseball): Texas Rangers

 On December 15, 2020, the Texas Rangers signed Dahl to a one year, $2.7 million contract for the 2021 season.
 In 205 at-bats for the Rangers, Dahl hit .210 with four home runs and 18 RBIs.
 On August 2, 2021, Dahl was designated for assignment by the Rangers.
 On August 6, Dahl was released by the Rangers.

 Milwaukee Brewers

 On August 17, 2021, Dahl signed a minor league contract with the Milwaukee Brewers.
 He played for the Nashville Sounds before he was released on July 12, 2022.

 Washington Nationals

 On July 22, 2022, Dahl signed a minor league contract with the Washington Nationals organization.
 On August 15, 2022, Dahl opted out of his minor league contract, making him a free agent.

 San Diego Padres

 On December 6, 2022, Dahl signed a minor league deal with the San Diego Padres.
+He had his contract selected on March 30, 2023.
+In 9 games for San Diego, Dahl went 1-for-9 (.111) with his only hit being a solo home run.
+In 17 games for the Triple–A El Paso Chihuahuas, he hit .265 with one home run and ten RBI.
+On June 6, Dahl was designated for assignment.
+Dahl elected free agency in lieu of an outright assignment on June 9.

+Los Angeles Dodgers

+On June 20, 2023, Dahl signed a minor league contract with the Los Angeles Dodgers organization.
+He played in 54 games for the Triple-A Oklahoma City Dodgers, hitting .282 with eight homers and 39 RBI.
+Dahl elected free agency following the season on November 6.

+Philadelphia Phillies

+On February 17, 2024, Dahl signed a minor league contract with the Philadelphia Phillies.
+While playing for the Triple–A Lehigh Valley IronPigs, Dahl hit for the cycle as part of a 4–3 victory over the Norfolk Tides, becoming the third player to do so in franchise history (Maikel Franco and Michael Taylor).
+In 43 games for Lehigh, he batted .340/.416/.660 with 12 home runs and 26 RBI.
+On June 3, the Phillies selected Dahl's contract, adding him to their active roster.
+In 19 games for the Phillies, Dahl went 12–for–58 (.207) with three home runs and eight RBI.
+He was designated for assignment by Philadelphia on July 9.
+On July 10, Dahl cleared waivers and elected free agency in lieu of an outright assignment.
+He was re-signed to a minor league contract on July 22.
+Dahl elected free agency following the season on November 4.

 Personal life

-Dahl lives with his dog, a Golden Retriever named Rookie, and his wife, Jacquelyn Dahl, founder of 1UP Sports Marketing, where she represents high-profile athletes such as Patrick Mahomes, Julian Edelman, and Danny Amendola.
+Dahl lives with his wife, Jacquelyn Dahl.
+She is the founder of 1UP Sports Marketing, where she represents high-profile athletes such as Patrick Mahomes, Julian Edelman, and Danny Amendola.